What is Scrum?

 - We use Scrum on all our internal and client projects

-Check out this SSW TV video on a Microsoft Scrum Stand-up meeting.
+Check out this SSW TV video on a Microsoft Daily Scrum meeting.

 Meet our Scrum Trainers